Kailyn Lowry’s ‘Teen Mom’ Co-Star Farrah Abraham Reveals Baby Daddy

 Abraham didn’t reveal anything else on the matter, but that hasn’t stopped fans from guessing.
 One of the leading theories is that Teen Mom 2 producer Jeremy “JC” Cueva is the father.
 Cueva and Lowry share a unique bond on the show and the two were reportedly dating prior to the pregnancy news.

-Cueva continued: “She likes me as a person, but she hates that I have to be a producer sometimes.
+Cueva continued, “She likes me as a person, but she hates that I have to be a producer sometimes.
 We get along really great, and I think she respects me.”

 Both sides have denied that Cueva is the father.
 Of course, admitting to such a thing could cost Cueva his job, so it’s understandable that they would want to keep things tightly under wraps.